AmirAli5/Web_Development-Projects/README.md

 ## Project 3: Email Client App
 In this Project make a Email Client App which completey base on PHp.
 Email Client app is just like a Email between user and client.
-Basically connection between user and client which can send message through email and data store on php server.
+Basically connection between user and client which can send message through email and data store on Apache server.